roqua/autovar/README.md

 The `exogenous_variables` argument should be a vector of variable names that already exist in the given data set, that will be supplied to every VAR model as exogenous variables.

 The `use_sktest` argument affects which test is used for Skewness and Kurtosis testing of the residuals.
 When `use_sktest = TRUE`, STATA's `sktest` is used.
 When `use_sktest = FALSE` (the default), STATA's `varnorm` (i.e., the Jarque-Bera test) is used.

+The `test_all_combinations` argument determines whether the untested search space is searched for possible additional models.
+This can sometimes give a few extra models at a large performance penalty.

 #### Results